helpshift/helpshift-android-sdkx-example/README.md

 * Refer to `MainApplication.java` class, `onCreate()` method.
 * Notice that we have initialized the SDK as soon as the app is launched.

+NOTE: `Helpshift.install()` must be called before invoking any other api in the Helpshift SDK.

 ### User Management

 * Refer to the following package for User related integration and example code: [User Management](/helpshift-sdkx-example/app/src/main/java/com/helpshift/liteyagami/user/LoginActivity.java)